 - WADI RUM

-Have you ever watched the movies Lawrence of Arabia, The Martian, Transformers?
-If the answer is yes then probably you know that they were filmed in this desert.
-Only one hour and a half from Petra you will arrive to Wadi Rum, a small village and a huge desert.
-Rocks, sand dunes, canyons, bridges, Bedouin camps.
-From one wonder of the world we jumped in another one.
+Have you ever watched the movies Lawrence of Arabia, The Martian, or Transformers?
+If the answer is yes, then you probably know that they were filmed in this desert.
+Only one hour and a half from Petra, you will arrive in Wadi Rum, a small village, and a huge desert.
+Rocks, sand dunes, canyons, bridges, and Bedouin camps – from one wonder of the world, we jumped to another one.
 When the weather is warmer, it’s also nice to spend one night in a Bedouin camp.
-But since it was winter and the temperatures at night were going down below zero we decided to not stay overnight in the desert and just to take few hours jeep tour.
-The first price for the jeep tour of 2 hours was 35 JD, we got it for 30 and the tour lasted 3 hours.
-Again, lot of patience and ability to bargain 🙂 This place again left us speechless, so I will not write anything, you can read the story from the pictures, and yes, this place is on the planet Earth
+But since it was winter and the temperatures at night were going below zero, we decided not to stay overnight in the desert and just take a few hours jeep tour.